mrange/T4JsonSerializer/README.md

 The T4 generated code is 25 KiB so while bigger than 7 KiB it is smaller than 125 KiB.

+Because of this I created an issue for the dotnet runtime: [Unexpected code size increase when using JSON Source Generator](https://github.com/dotnet/runtime/issues/56995)

 I hope this was interesting.